threepointone/rakt/README.md

 integrating with other apps/frameworks
 ---

+[todo]

 you can take pieces from rakt and use them in your own app sans the rakt stack.

-[todo]

-- babel plugins
+- babel/webpack pipeline
 - `<Layout/>`
 - api server
 - route-aware data fetcher
-- build system

 todo -

 - prefetch links
 - websockets?
 - work with aliased modules
+- `defer`
 - preserve server side rendered html while module asyncly loads
 - sw-precache, etc
 - use named exports (incl data fetches)